 Healthy Air, Healthy Home

-How does improving your overall indoor air quality improve wellness?
+How does improving your overall Indoor Air Quality improve wellness?
 Let’s start with some basic facts.
-For one, indoor air can be up to five times more polluted than outdoor air, which is concerning considering we spend – on average – 80% of our time indoors.
+For one, indoor air can be up to five times more polluted than outdoor air, which is concerning considering we spend, on average, 90% of our time indoors.

-Physically, healthy air helps you breathe easier, it reduces allergies and it can help prevent respiratory conditions such as bronchitis or sinusitis, among others.
+Physically, Healthy Air helps you breathe easier.
+It reduces allergies and can help prevent respiratory conditions such as bronchitis or sinusitis, among others.

 How Can I Breathe Healthy Air in My Home?

-Whether you live in a dry or a humid climate, maintaining humidity is essential to wellness.
-Your humidity should be set between 30-50% year-round, which can reduce illness, eliminate pests, alleviate allergies, improve sleep, and lower stress levels.
+Proper Humidity: Whether you live in a dry or a humid climate, maintaining humidity is essential to wellness.
+Your humidity should be set between 30-60% year-round, which can reduce illness, eliminate pests, alleviate allergies, improve sleep, and lower stress levels.